“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”

 How Can Small Nonprofits Start Building Relationships with Giving Circles?

 Many giving circles have some sort of online presence.
-Search for giving circles in your area on Google and social media!
+Search for giving circles in your area with this tool from Philanthropy Together and Grapevine, on Google and on social media!
 Once you introduce yourself, many giving circles will invite your small nonprofit to present and make your case.
 Remember, giving circles want to find out what nonprofits in their community are doing and how they’re making a difference so they can decide which organization(s) to support!

 You can also create giving circles with groups of donors in your own organization.
 Use your donor database to identify donors with shared interests, backgrounds, or professions and suggest organizing a giving circle.
 This can make donors feel like they have a bigger stake in your small nonprofit and help to advance new initiatives and programs!

 Giving circles are part of growing movement of collective philanthropy in our country.
-In fact, Philanthropy Together estimates that the number of giving circles will grow 50 percent from about 2,000 today to 3,000 by 2025.
 We encourage you to explore giving circles in your community and discuss the possibility of creating your own!

 Need help tracking your giving circles and their donors?
 Take a tour of Eleo to learn how we can help.